danb35/freenas-iocage-nextcloud/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`./nextcloud-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
 You can then log in and create users, add data, and generally do whatever else you like.

 ### Obtaining a trusted Let's Encrypt cert
 This configuration generated by this script will obtain certs from a non-trusted certificate authority by default.
 This is to prevent you from exhausting the [Let's Encrypt rate limits](https://letsencrypt.org/docs/rate-limits/) while you're testing things out.
 Once you're sure things are working, you'll want to get a trusted cert instead.
 To do this, you can use a simple script that's included.
-As long as you haven't changed the default jail name, you can do this by running `iocage exec nextcloud /root/remove-staging.sh`.
+As long as you haven't changed the default jail name, you can do this by running `iocage exec nextcloud /root/remove-staging.sh` (if you have changed the jail name, replace "nextcloud" in that command with the jail name).

 ### To Do
 I'd appreciate any suggestions (or, better yet, pull requests) to improve the various config files I'm using.
 Most of them are adapted from the default configuration files that ship with the software in question, and have only been lightly edited to work in this application.
 But if there are changes to settings or organization that could improve performance, reliability, or security, I'd like to hear about them.